Are you aware of how many things can impact on your dog and therefore affect their behaviour? Dogs are as sensitive & complex as we are.

 They are also similar to human adolescents in that they can tend to push boundaries, ‘act up’ and revel in being cheeky (some would call it naughty, but it’s usually a lot of high jinks).

-If you have a dog that is getting older in years, they can be experiencing discomfort or pain that you may not be aware of and that can certainly have an impact on behaviour.
-They can also, like us, want more space and less fuss as they approach their senior years.
+Senior Dogs: If you have a dog that is getting older in years, they can be experiencing discomfort or pain that you may not be aware of, and that can certainly have an impact on behaviour.

 This can be displayed as ‘grumpiness’, but if you know your dog well and can read their communications effectively, most of these situations can be easily managed and therefore major problems avoided.